 ENCOUNTERS IS ON FACEBOOK!
 Please join the conversation at Encounters North.

-Where else on public radio programming can you hear polar bears growl, peregrine falcons cry and killer whales splash?
+Where else on public radio can you hear polar bears growl, peregrine falcons cry and killer whales splash?
 In an ever increasingly urban world, Encounters: Experiences in the North brings the sounds of the northern wild to the radio for a rare, entertaining and informative weekly program.
-Now in its ninth season, Encounters is heard throughout Alaska and around the nation—and has podcast listeners around the world.
+Now in its tenth season, Encounters is heard throughout Alaska and around the nation—and has podcast listeners around the world.
 Alaska’s acclaimed cultural anthropologist and award winning nature writer, Richard Nelson is the host of Encounters.
 Each 29- minute segment contains a tight weave of scientific and indigenous perspectives as Nelson bubbles over with boundless enthusiasm for all things wild.
 Because it is recorded live to tape, Encounters has a refreshing immediacy that makes for exciting and entertaining listening.

 The carefully researched material draws information from the best scientific investigations, from discussions with scientists about their work, from accurate interpretation of conclusions in a wide range of studies, and from direct experience in the field.
 The programs are recorded live in the field during close contact with the subject.
 Whether high atop a 65 foot tree to record a program on wind, kayaking along side a pod of sea lions or getting curiously close to a grizzly bear, Nelson engages the listener in feeling the place as well as the subject.